lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch/2_Scale_out_AWS_Batch.md

 AWS Batch is designed to be flexible and efficient, so that you can run batch jobs of any scale.
 Sample AWS WebUI screens are shown below.

+To use AWS Batch, you must configure 4 key areas:
+1. Compute Environment - Fargate (ECS), EC2 or EKS, base environment to implement dynamic compute cluster for Batch
+2. Job Queue - One per Compute Environment, determines job run priority in that env, based on job defition configuration
+3. Job Definition - Configuration for each job to be run, includes values for job type, timeouts, container and more
+4. Job - Workflow (or pipeline) instance to be run based on Job Definition on a particular Job Queue and Compute Environment

 <img src="https://github.com/lynnlangit/aws-for-bioinformatics/blob/main/3_VMs_%26_Batch/images/batch-ui1.png">
 <img src="https://github.com/lynnlangit/aws-for-bioinformatics/blob/main/3_VMs_%26_Batch/images/batch-ui2.png">